Intera/web-build-creator/readme.md

 * Call wbc.create_build(config)

 ## Caveats
-If you compress HTML, you must use semicolons for inline Javascript, and you can create Javascript comments only on the last line in a ``<script>`` tag.
+If you compress HTML, you must use semicolons for inline Javascript, and you can use Javascript comments only for the last lines in a ``<script>`` tag.

 ## Configuration
 See example-build-config.js